BardicDefense/purple-hack/README.md

 | 5-6 | No hazard.                                               |

 **Encounters at Sea**: During the ship’s time at sea, it may encounter another ship or perhaps wreckage.
-The referee rolls at least once once per week, with the rolled encounter occurring during a point in the journey decided by the referee.
+The referee rolls at least once once per leg, with the rolled encounter occurring during a point in the journey decided by the referee.
 If a dash is shown, then no encounter occurs.
 The encounter may be routine, or it may involve interaction, or even combat.

 | Dice | Coastal Encounters   |
 | :--: | -------------------- |